Adverse Right definition

 • The outstanding shares of Company Common Stock have been duly authorized and are validly issued and outstanding, fully paid and non-assessable and are not subject to any Adverse Right (and were not issued in violation of any preemptive rights).

-• Collectively, the Shareholders (i)are the record and beneficial owners of, and have good and valid title to, all of the shares of Company Common Stock, free and clear of any Liens or Adverse Rights, and no authorization for any such Lien or Adverse Right has been given and (ii)control one hundred percent (100%)of the voting power of the Company required to vote on, or give its written consent to, the Merger and the transactions contemplated hereby.
+• Collectively, the Shareholders (i) are the record and beneficial owners of, and have good and valid title to, all of the shares of Company Common Stock, free and clear of any Liens or Adverse Rights, and no authorization for any such Lien or Adverse Right has been given and (ii) control one hundred percent (100%) of the voting power of the Company required to vote on, or give its written consent to, the Merger and the transactions contemplated hereby.

 More Definitions of Adverse Right

-Adverse Right means, save as has been waived pursuant to this Agreement, (i) any option, warrant, right (including a conversion or preemptive right of first refusal), agreement or commitment that provides for the issue, subscription or purchase, or which is otherwise convertible or exchangeable into, or exercisable for, any share, debenture or other security interest of any kind of any of the equity or capital of the Bank, (ii) any other security, arrangement or agreement which may require the allotment, issue or transfer of any such share, debenture or other security interest in the Bank and (iii) any right under any shareholders agreement, voting agreement, joint venture, voting trust, proxy or other agreement or arrangement relating to the holding, voting, purchase, redemption, issue or acquisition of, or payment of dividends or distributions in respect of, any such share, debenture or other security interest in the Bank, in each case, including any such rights that are contingent, unvested or otherwise come into effect at a later date.
+Adverse Right means, save as has been waived pursuant to this Agreement, (i) any option, warrant, right (including a conversion or preemptive right of first refusal), agreement or commitment that provides for the issue, subscription or purchase, or which is otherwise convertible or exchangeable into, or exercisable for, any share, debenture or other security interest of any kind of any of the equity or capital of the Company, (ii) any other security, arrangement or agreement which may require the allotment, issue or transfer of any such share, debenture or other security interest in the Company and (iii) any right under any shareholders agreement, voting agreement, joint venture, voting trust, proxy or other agreement or arrangement relating to the holding, voting, purchase, redemption, issue or acquisition of, or payment of dividends or distributions in respect of, any such share, debenture or other security interest in the Company, in each case, including any such rights that are contingent, unvested or otherwise come into effect at a later date.

 Adverse Right means, save as has been waived pursuant to this Agreement, (i)any option, warrant, right (including a conversion or preemptive right of first refusal), agreement or commitment that provides for the issue, subscription or purchase, or which is otherwise convertible or exchangeable into, or exercisable for, any share, debenture or other security interest of any kind of any of the equity or capital of the Company or any of its Subsidiaries, (ii)any other security, arrangement or agreement which may require the allotment, issue or transfer of any such share, debenture or other security interest in the Company or any of its Subsidiaries and (iii)any right under any shareholders agreement, voting agreement, joint venture, voting trust, proxy or other agreement or arrangement relating to the holding, voting, purchase, redemption, issue or acquisition of, or payment of dividends or distributions in respect of, any such share, debenture or other security interest in the Company or any of its Subsidiaries, in each case, including any such rights that are contingent, unvested or otherwise come into effect at a later date.